 In Buffy's Friday the 13th, Jason hands one to Angel, stabbing through his shoulder and arm, and ending with him impaling Angel on the wall with his machete.

-In Search Of Freedom, have the Straw Hat Pirates, ending up in Tenrou Island at the beginning of the battle between the Grimoire Hearts and Fairy Tail guilds, and getting them mixed up in the conflict.
+In Search Of Freedom has the Straw Hat Pirates ending up in Tenrou Island at the beginning of the battle between the Grimoire Hearts and Fairy Tail guilds, and getting them mixed up in the conflict.
 Since this is the post-timeskip crew we are talking about, any fight where a crew-member is involved becomes completely one-sided to his/her favor.

 Luffy: Oi, old man, you're weak.